Washington Monument: Excavation and initial construction

-Gordon's arguments are valid for the second phase (1879–1888) after slavery was abolished, when every stone laid required dressing and polishing by a skilled stonemason.
+During the second phase, it is unlikely that slave labor was used, as every stone laid required dressing and polishing by a skilled stonemason.
 This includes the iron staircase which was constructed 1885–86.
 That the stonecutters in the quarry were slaves is confirmed because all quarry workers were slaves during the construction of the United States Capitol during the 1790s.
-However, Holland's views are valid for the first phase because most of its construction only required unskilled manual labor.
+However, most of the first phase's construction only required unskilled manual labor.
 No information survives concerning the method used to lift stones that weighed several tons each during the first phase, whether by a manual winch or a steam engine.
 The surviving information concerning slaves that built the core of the United States Capitol during the 1790s is not much help.
 At the time, the District of Columbia outside of Georgetown was sparsely populated so the federal government rented slaves from their owners who were paid a fee for their slaves' normal daily labor.
 Any overtime for Sundays, holidays, and nights was paid directly to the slaves which they could use for daily needs or to save to buy their freedom.
-Conversely, the first phase of the monument was constructed by a private entity, the Washington National Monument Society, which may not have been as magnanimous as the federal government, but most information was lost during the 1850s while two Societies vied for control of the monument.
-Useful information concerning the use of slaves during the major expansion of the Capitol during the 1850s, nearly contemporaneous with the monument's first phase, does not exist.
+Conversely, the first phase of the monument was constructed by a private entity, the Washington National Monument Society.